-After the suicides of CNN storyteller Anthony Bourdain and fashion designer Kate Spade back to back, everyone’s social media feeds were coming out of the wood works with “Remember to reach out to your friends,” or “You’re not alone,” or “We MUST talk about mental illness and suicide.”
+After the suicides of CNN storyteller, Anthony Bourdain, and fashion designer, Kate Spade, back to back, everyone’s social media feeds were coming out of the woodwork with “Remember to reach out to your friends,” or “You’re not alone,” or “We MUST talk about mental illness and suicide.”

 Articles were written about how suicide is depicted in the news, and how we should do better.

 It was nice.
 It was necessary.
 It still IS necessary.
 But they’re not on our feeds anymore, because it’s no longer a trending topic.

 Kate Spade and Anthony Bourdain weren’t the only deaths trending in the news for a period of time this year in 2018.
 In January, YouTuber Logan Paul made an insensitive recording of a man’s death by suicide in Japan’s Suicide Forest; now he’s getting a documentary about how “dang hard” his year has been for him since the backlash he received amongst other criticisms he has received (boy, bye).
 In late January, Glee star Mark Salling died by suicide before a court case, and a lot of dialogue about whether or not suicide was an act of cowardice commenced (It’s not.
 I don’t care what a person did in their lifetime, suicide is NEVER an act of cowardice).
 In April, singer Avicii’s cause of death was confirmed as a suicide.
 He was 28.

 The same thing happened each time on social media.
 “Depression is a hidden disease, but suicide is not the cure!”
 Three days later, never to be talked about again.